huohuoren4/docs/python/pytest/reference_guides/fixture_reference.md

 Autouse fixtures are assumed to apply to every test that could reference them, so they are executed before other fixtures in that scope.
 Fixtures that are requested by autouse fixtures effectively become autouse fixtures themselves for the tests that the real autouse fixture applies to.

-So if fixture a is autouse and fixture b is not, but fixture a requests fixture b, then fixture b will effectively be an autouse fixture as well, but only for the tests that a applies to.
+So if fixture `a` is autouse and fixture `b` is not, but fixture a requests fixture `b`, then fixture `b` will effectively be an autouse fixture as well, but only for the tests that `a` applies to.

-In the last example, the graph became unclear if d didn’t request c.
-But if c was autouse, then b and a would effectively also be autouse because c depends on them.
+In the last example, the graph became unclear if `d` didn’t request `c`.
+But if `c` was autouse, then `b` and `a` would effectively also be autouse because `c` depends on them.
 As a result, they would all be shifted above non-autouse fixtures within that scope.

 So if the test file looked like this: